-NOTE: If you are graduating in Fall 2017, please attend one of these OPT sessions prior to applying for OPT.
-Without OPT session attendance your application submission will not be considered as valid.
+NOTE: If you are graduating in Spring 2018 or Summer 2018, please attend one of these OPT sessions prior to applying for OPT.
+Without ISS-OPT session attendance, your application submission will not be considered as valid.

 ***Before you can make an appointment with the ISS office to file for OPT, you must complete one of the ISS-OPT sessions and subsequently the OPT survey.
 Your completed survey will then be sent to the ISS office.
-Only after ISS receives your completed survey will you be able to meet with an advisor until it has been submitted.
+Only after ISS receives your completed survey will you be able to meet with an ISS-Designated School Official to submit your OPT application.

 Click here to view the OPT session presentation.